 The company has developed software which accurately converts 3D computer images into Computer Aided Design (CAD) and numerical models for research and development in a number of different fields, ranging from medicine to geology and natural sciences.
 Its software has featured on the Discovery Channel and BBC2 in research exploring the hydrodynamics of Gharial Crocodiles and how Hammerhead Sharks smell.

 Simpleware’s clients include the US Naval Research Laboratories, Siemens, Fraunhofer and BASF.
 It also has a longstanding relationship with NASA’s Glenn Research Centre and ARUP (the global firm of engineer and design specialists) which has led to award winning research publications.

 Having been established at the University’s Innovation Centre in December 2000, Simpleware moved into Exeter City Centre in February 2011.
 Among its 20 staff are five graduates from the University of Exeter and one from Plymouth University.

-The business success of the company’s software has been matched with industry recognition this year, with Simpleware being awarded the Queen’s Award for Enterprise in Innovation in April, as well as jointly receiving the PraxisUnico Impact Award with the University of Exeter for their outstanding achievements in developing the innovative simulation software.
+The business success of the company’s software has been matched with industry recognition, with Simpleware being awarded the Queen’s Award for Enterprise in Innovation in 2012 and in International Trade in 2013, as well as jointly receiving the PraxisUnico Impact Award with the University of Exeter for their outstanding achievements in developing the innovative simulation software.